-The root is actually an underground, small, cylindrical shaped cream-white/light red tuber, covered with thin surface scales.
+The root is actually an underground, small, cylindrical-shaped cream-white/light red tuber, covered with thin surface scales.
 The tubers can be ready for harvesting after about 10-12 months of planting.
 Each root weighs about 30 to 50 g.

 As in other roots and tubers, arrowroot too is free from gluten.
 Gluten-free starch is used in special food preparations for celiac disease patients.

 Once added to boiled water, it turns into thin, translucent, odorless jelly.
-The root itself however, has found no or minimal use in cooking.
+The root itself, however, has found no or minimal use in cooking.

 Fresh tender arrowroot can be eaten raw and in cooking as you may use it in a way like any other tubers.
 However, mature roots are exceedingly fibrous and thus, less appetizing.

-If you intend to buy the arrowroot flour, look for branded product displaying authenticity, quality, and pureness.
+If you intend to buy arrowroot flour, look for a branded product displaying authenticity, quality, and pureness.
 Adulteration with cheap substances such as cornstarch, potato powder, tapioca, etc., is a common practice.
 Do not buy loose/opened packs.

 Here are some serving tips:

-|Oatmeal almond butter cookies with added
+|Oatmeal almond butter cookies with added arrowroot flour.

 Photo courtesy: Salwa's

-Arrowroot flour is employed in confectionaries as a thickening agent to make cakes, gels, mousse; and in kitchens to prepare soups, sauce, dressings, gravy, etc.
+Arrowroot flour is employed in confectionaries as a thickening agent to make cakes, gels, and mousse; and in kitchens to prepare soups, sauce, dressings, gravy, etc.

-<<- Back to Vegetable nutrition from Arrowroot.
-Please visit here for an impressive list of all variety of vegetables with complete illustrations of their nutrition facts and health benefits.
+≻≻- Back to Vegetables from Arrowroot.
+Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

-<<- Back to Home page.
+≻≻- Back to Home page.

 USDA National Nutrient Database. (opens new window)

-2. Maranta arundinacea L. (Link opens in new window).
+Maranta arundinacea L-University of Florida-IFAS Extesion.
+(Link opens in new window).